 The theory of knowledge (TOK) programme is central to the educational philosophy of the International Baccalaureate.
 It challenges students to reflect critically on the role that knowledge plays in a global society and encourages students to become aware of the complexity of knowledge and of themselves as critical thinkers.
-Finally, and perhaps most importantly, it encourages students to recognize the need to act responsibly in an increasingly interconnected world.
+Most importantly, it encourages students to recognize the need to act responsibly in an increasingly interconnected world.

-In essence, the TOK course examines how we know what we claim to know.
-It does this by encouraging students to analyse knowledge claims and explore knowledge questions.
+TOK as a course essentially examines how do we know what we claim to know is actually reliable?
+What constitutes good grounds for claiming something to be knowledge?
+It does this by encouraging students to analyse knowledge claims and explore knowledge questions in a variety of knowledge contexts.

 A knowledge claim is the assertion that "I/we know X" or "I/we know how to Y", or a statement about knowledge; a knowledge question is an open question about knowledge.
 A distinction between shared knowledge and personal knowledge is made throughout the entire TOK course.

-The most central of questions in TOK is: 'How do we know that a given assertion or knowledge claim is indeed well grounded?'
-The TOK programme investigates this central question in many different, yet interrelated, contexts.
-Engaging with students in a critical examination of knowledge, teachers will foster an appreciation of the quest for knowledge, in particular its importance, its complexities, and its human implications.
+Engaging students in a critical examination of knowledge, TOK fosters an appreciation of the quest for knowledge, in particular its importance, its complexities, and its human implications.
 Full IB Diploma Programme candidates are required to take this course.
 Course candidates may opt for a certificate if they so desire.